Festac Town

-Festac Town is a federal housing estate located along the Lagos-Badagry Expressway in Lagos State, Nigeria.
+Festac Town is a federal housing estate in Lagos, Nigeria.
 Its name is derived from the acronym FESTAC, which stands for Second World African Festival of Arts and Culture that was held there in 1977.
-It is also important to know that festac is under Amuwo-Odofin local government area in Lagos.
+It is also important to know that Festac is under Amuwo-Odofin local government area in Lagos.

 History

-Festac town, originally referred to as "Festival Town" or "Festac Village", is a residential estate designed to house the participants of the Second World Festival of Black Arts and Culture of 1977 (Festac77).
+Festac Town, originally referred to as "Festival Town" or "Festac Village", is a residential estate designed to house the participants of the Second World Festival of Black Arts and Culture of 1977 (Festac77).
 Consisting of 5,000 contemporary dwelling units and seven major avenues, the town was designed in an efficient grid in order to accommodate upwards of 45,000 visitors as well as any Nigerian employees and officers working at the Festival.
 The Nigerian government invested substantial sums of money and resources into building Festac Town, which sported state of the art electrical generators, police and fire stations, access to public transportation, supermarkets, banks, health centres, public restrooms, and postal services.
 The village was therefore intended to evoke the modern age and the promise of state-sponsored economic development fuelled by oil revenues.

 After the Festival, the Federal Government of Nigeria allocated the housing and landed properties to eventual winners who participated in a ballot.
 Initial regulations forbade such winners from renting and disposing-of the properties to third parties.
 The first festival was held in 1966 at Dakar, Senegal.

+In 2005, Robyn Dixon of the Los Angeles Times, while discussing advance-fee scams, known as 419 in Nigeria, stated that Festac Town was "at the center of the cyber-scam universe."
+The Associated Press wrote that year that the community "has become notorious for" 419, and that it was a place "where the scammers ply their schemes".